 (If you are old enough to have been in the working world in the 1960s, you are probably familiar with the use of the term “xerox” or “xeroxing” when referring to a photocopy or making a photocopy of a document.
 But the Xerox Corporation mounted a major campaign to protect their trademark, especially from the use of the word as a verb.)

 Reprographics refers to the art and science of creating copies of images and documents.
 Today, reprographics is mainly used for photocopying, scanning, and printing documents.
 However, the term can also refer to the creation of digital copies of images and documents.
 This is because the term applies to both physical (hard copy) and digital (soft copy) reproductions of documents and images.

 In the business world, reprographics is often used for marketing and advertising purposes.
 For example, businesses may use reprographics to create copies of product brochures or marketing collateral.
 In the academic world, reprographics is often used for research purposes.
 For example, students and scholars may use reprographics to create copies of archival materials or primary sources.

 3D laser CAD scanner services bring efficiency to project management by creating precisely accurate drawings of commercial, industrial, manufacturing, and even residential facilities, with point-cloud models for improved planning.

-These models include large amounts of data points representing all measurements of a room, including coordinates along the X, Y, and Z axes.
+Models include large amounts of data points representing all measurements of a room.
+Measurements include coordinates along the X, Y, and Z axes.
 They are then plotted to form a 2D or 3D representation of the room or structure.

-3D laser CAD scanner services are somewhat of a reverse engineering approach, enabling builders and architects to detect potential issues on a project before sending any crews out to begin labor.
+3D laser CAD scanner services are somewhat of a reverse engineering approach.
+This enables builders and architects to detect potential issues on a project before sending any crews out to begin labor.
 This saves time and money.